daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Flex Skill:** At the beginning of each day, choose one task (other than attacks or defense) on which you will concentrate.
 For the rest of that day, you're trained in that task.
 You can't use this ability with a skill in which you're already trained to become specialized.
 Enabler.

+**Flex Weapon Skill:** At the beginning of each day, choose one type of attack: light bashing, light bladed, light ranged, medium bashing, medium bladed, medium ranged, heavy bashing, heavy bladed, or heavy ranged.
+For the rest of that day, you are trained in attacks using that type of weapon.
+You can’t use this ability with an attack skill in which you’re already trained to become specialized.
+Enabler.

 **Flight (4+ Intellect points):** You can float and fly through the air for one hour.
 For each level of Effort applied, you can affect one additional creature of your size or smaller.
 You must touch the creature to bestow the power of flight.
 You direct the other creature's movement, and while flying, it must remain within sight of you or fall.
 In terms of overland movement, a flying creature moves about 20 miles (32 km) per hour and is not affected by terrain.
 Action to initiate.

+**Flight Exertion (3 Might or 3 Speed points):** You can fly up to a short distance as your movement this round.
+If all you do is move on your turn, you can fly up to a long distance.
+Enabler.

 **Flight Not Fight:** If you use your action only to move, all Speed defense tasks are eased.
 Enabler.

 **Fling (4 Intellect points):** You violently launch a creature or object about your size or smaller within short range and send it flying a short distance in any direction.
 This is an Intellect attack that inflicts 4 points of damage to the object being flung when it lands or strikes a barrier.
 If you aim the primary target at another creature or object (and succeed on a second attack), the secondary target also takes 4 points of damage.
 Action.

+**Flying Companion:** You gain a level 3 companion creature that can fly at the same speed as you; depending on other aspects of your character, this might be a trained bird, a machine drone, or a helpful strange creature such as a familiar.
+This creature accompanies you and acts as you direct.
+As a level 3 companion, it has a target number of 9 and 9 health, and it inflicts 3 points of damage.
+If it’s killed or destroyed, it takes you one month to find or create a suitable replacement.
+Enabler.

 **Foil Danger (2 Intellect points):** You negate one source of potential danger related to one creature or object that you are aware of within immediate distance for one round.
 This could be a weapon or device held by someone, a trap triggered by a pressure plate, or a creature's natural ability (something special, innate, and dangerous, like a dragon's fiery breath or a giant cobra's venom).
 You can also try to foil a foe‘s mundane action (such as an attack with a weapon or claw), so that the action isn‘t made this round.
 Make your roll against the level of the attack, danger, or creature.
 Action.